wing5wong/artisan-whs-static/source/_events/2020-07-20_year-11-prizegiving.md

 ---
-title: "Year 11 Prizegiving "
+title: Year 11 Prizegiving - early release for other year levels
 date: 2020-11-10T01:24:40.284Z
 ---
-1.30pm start in the School Hall.
+Students in Year 9, 10, 12 and 13 will be released at 12.50pm.

+Year 11 students are expected to attend the Year 11 Prizegiving which commences at **1.30pm in the School Hall**.

+At the conclusion of this ceremony students will be issued with their reports and NCEA examination admission slips.

-Last day for Year 11.
+This is the last day for Year 11.

-Final reports for 2020 will be issued to students and emailed to parents.